-The vile was so tiny, I misplaced it for years.
+The vial was so tiny, I misplaced it for years.
 Adrienne finally found it this spring wedged at the bottom of a harvest basket which had been on the table all those years ago.

 We were thrilled to grow out this mystery seed and find out what it was!
 We planted the seeds, Adrienne called it 'Perfume Sample".
 I made 'Perfume Sample' labels for the plants we grew out.

 To our delight, those magical seeds produced the most beautiful, full flavored tomatoes starting out a pale, delicate orange, then ripening to deepest red, 'rouge' in French, meaty,

 shaped like bells and double-bell hearts, 6-8 ounce fruits.

 And the flavor is, yes, magnifique!
 In Adrienne's photo you can see one of the 'double' fruits.